 The most common side-effect is difficulty swallowing, which should gradually improve.
-You will be advised to have a liquid diet for a week or so after your operation and then eat soft foods for a week or two.
-Other common side-effects include bloating, abdominal pain, wind and diarrhoea, which can last for two weeks.
+You may be advised to have a liquid diet at first.
+Other common side-effects include bloating, abdominal pain, wind and diarrhoea, which should improve within a few weeks but can take as long as six months.
 You may find that you can't belch or vomit after the operation.

 Complications are when problems occur during or after the operation.
-The possible complications of any operation include an unexpected reaction to the anaesthetic, infection, excessive bleeding or developing a blood clot, usually in a vein in the leg (deep vein thrombosis, DVT).
+The possible complications of any operation include the following.

 For answers to frequently asked questions on this topic, see FAQs.